ifsantana/kitchen-flow/README.md

 * Consumers

+Layer responsible to abstract Consumers of the Producer-Consumer Pattern.

 * Domain

 The domain layer is the most complex of the application, since it had abstraction of all the entities raised in the proposed problem.